Skip to main content

 Tried: Divide (check_addr - fun_addr) by 1 instead of 4 when computing the index.

-fun is an array of 4-byte integers on this 32-bit build, so indexing steps by 4 bytes.
-Dividing the byte offset by 1 produces an index 4 times too large, sending the write far past check into unrelated memory.
-The correct divisor is 4 (the element size), which gives the index 10 that lands exactly on check.
+fun is an array of 4-byte integers on this 32-bit build, so each index step moves 4 bytes.
+Divide the byte offset by 1 and the index comes out four times too large, sending the write well past check into unrelated memory.
+Divide by the element size, 4, and you land on index 10, exactly on check.

 Learn more